Leniency Designs: An Operator's Manual: Estimation with Many Decision-Makers and Controls

-In contrast to using the true relative leniency $\tilde{\ell}_i$, however, using the estimated relative leniency $\hat{\ell}_i$ will tend to produce biased treatment effect estimates when there are many examiners.
-This is the classic many-weak instrument bias problem for 2SLS \parencite[e.g.,][]{bekker94,bound1995problems}; it arises here because the relative leniency measure $\hat{\ell}_i$ is constructed in part from the treatment status of observation $i$ through the least squares estimate $\hat{\pi}$.
-With just one year of data, for instance, $\hat{\ell}_i$ is given by the fraction of patents granted by the examiner assigned to $i$ in the sample, minus the fraction of patents granted by the art unit handling the application---and both fractions are computed including the data from application $i$.
-But applicant $i$'s treatment likely correlates with the outcome error $\varepsilon_i$; this is, after all, the reason to use IV instead of simple least squares regression.
-Thus, the estimated leniency instrument is also likely correlated with the outcome error, and this generates bias in IV estimates in the direction of the naïve ordinary least squares estimates.
+However, it turns out using the estimated relative leniency $\hat{\ell}_i$ will tend to produce biased treatment effect estimates when there are many examiners.
+This is the classic many-weak instrument bias problem for 2SLS \parencite[e.g.,][]{bekker94,bound1995problems}; it arises here because $\hat{\ell}_i$ is constructed in part from the treatment status of observation $i$ through the least squares estimate $\hat{\pi}$.
+With just one cohort, for instance, $\hat{\ell}_i$ is given by the fraction of patents granted by the examiner assigned to $i$ in the sample minus the fraction of patents granted by the art unit handling the application---and both fractions are computed including the data from application $i$.
+But applicant $i$'s treatment likely correlates with the outcome error $\varepsilon_i$; this is, after all, the reason to use an instrumental variables instead of an ordinary least squares regression.
+Thus, the estimated leniency instrument is also likely correlated with the outcome error, and this generates bias in the instrumental variable estimates in the direction of the naïve ordinary least squares estimates.